jaspector

 City-Parish ordinance requires a permit before constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, or installing, enlarging, altering, repairing, removing, converting, or replacing regulated electrical, gas, mechanical, or plumbing systems.

-Typical processing time is Third-party plan review submittals receive approval or a deficiency report within 8 business days of submission per ordinance 22-01525..
+Building permit processing times in Baton Rouge, LA typically run Third-party plan review submittals receive approval or a deficiency report within 8 business days of submission per ordinance 22-01525..
+Timelines can vary based on project complexity and current department workload.